ps-tuebingen-courses/pl1-lecture-notes/src/24-defunctionalization/defunctionalization.md

 ## Defunctionalization

-_Defunctionalization_ is a program transformation technique that turns higher-order programs that have already been lambda-lifted into first-order programs that contain no higher-order functions anymore.
+The second transformation of our technique that turns higher-order programs into first-order programs that contain no higher-order functions anymore is _defunctionalization_.
 Any program contains only finitely many function definitions.
 The idea of defunctionalization is to assign a unique identifier to each of these function definitions.
 The function-"dispatch" then happens in a function ``apply``, which receives the identifier corresponding to a function definition and dispatches the identifier to the right function body.
 Every function application within the program is then replaced by a call to the ``apply`` function with